gavlinski/Foursquare-Mass-Editor-Tools/README.md

 * Import full data from a UTF-8 CSV file
 * Import venues from:
-  * Text files
+  * Plain text files
-  * Webpage adress
+  * Public web page addresses
-  * Entered IDs or URLs
+  * Manually entered IDs or URLs
+  * IDs passed as parameters to `load.php?venues=`
 * Search venues using Foursquare API
 * Almost all fields editing
 * All types of flagging